 The perfect gift for your husband…whether it’s Christmas, father’s day, his birthday or your anniversary….is super inexpensive.
 Give him the gift of respect!
 The Bible makes it clear that a wife is to respect her husband.
 This instruction is found in Ephesians 5:33 which simply says “the wife must respect her husband”, and most wives know that a man craves his wife’s respect.
 However, sometimes it’s hard to figure out how to communicate that respect.
 It’s especially difficult if your husband isn’t perfect!
 We naturally gravitate to focusing on what’s wrong with our men as opposed to what’s right.

 I’m not saying we should ignore a husband’s blatant sin or destructive patterns.
 We definitely need to pray about confronting disrespectful, destructive, or immoral patterns of behavior.
 However, we can’t ONLY focus on his areas of weakness.
 Our men need to know that we believe in them.
 They need to know that we notice their strengths too!

 A simple way to communicate respect is to voice appreciation for the big and small things your husband does for you and your family.
 Does he go to work each day?
 Tell him how much you appreciate his hard work.
 Does he set aside some time each day to play with the kids?
 Let him know how much you appreciate that.
 Does he refrain from stopping at the bar on the way home from work?
 Tell him how much you appreciate that he comes straight home to his family.
-A great gift you can give to your husband is your daily appreciation for all he does.
+A great gift you can give to your husband is your daily appreciation for all he does, and to affirm things that he actually does right!
 It’s a sign of respect.